Technically yes, bearded dragon poop is good fertilizer, but it is not recommended here’s why…

 Bearded dragon poop could make an effective fertilizer particularly for nitrogen-loving plants such as tomatoes, cucumbers, and leafy greens.
 Bearded dragon poop contains phosphorus and potassium, which are essential nutrients for plant growth.
 The level of these nutrients would depend on a number of factors, such as the composition of the bearded dragons diet, and the conditions of the soil, type of soil, the plant species being grown, and the specific needs of the plants.

-However, in general, bearded dragon poop is not recommended as fertilizer, as it can contains a variety of bacteria and microorganisms.
+However, in general, bearded dragon poop is not recommended as fertilizer, as it can contain a variety of bacteria and microorganisms.
 These include aerobic and anaerobic bacteria, as well as fungi and protozoa.
 While the exact composition of the microbiota present in bearded dragon faeces varies depending on the individual animal’s diet and gut health.
 Some of the more commonly found types of organisms found are coccidia and pinworms.

 While most of these organisms are relatively harmless, they have the potential to cause disease to plants and humans.
 Thorough hand washing is extremely important when handling bearded dragons and their faeces (poop).
 Avoid touching the face especially mouth and eyes and contact with open wounds.

-Can You Compost Reptile Substrate?
+Can You Compost Reptile Poop / Substrate?

 Have you ever wondered if there is a better way to dispose of your reptiles used substrate?
 Well there is as much of it can be composted!